ifduyue/sinaip-go/README.rst

 -preload
 ~~~~~~~~~~

-Whethe to load whole ``ip.dat`` into memory, or just mmap it and let OS manage
+Whether to load whole ``ip.dat`` into memory, or just mmap it and let OS
-the memory things.
+manage the memory things.

 Copyright and License